RAW PhD

 In most cases, no. There is a limited number of FOIA-redacted premarket submissions that the FDA has released to the public, which we can find and locate for you.
 Otherwise, you would need to get those either in discovery or via a FOIA request.
 We are happy to assist you with identifying submission numbers and making FOIA requests.
 We are also currently working to establish a relationship with the FDA's FOIA office.
 Stay tuned for updates.

 Our expert witness network consists primarily of subcontractors who have expertise in one or more of the areas listed on our homepage.
 Dr. Rachel Weintraub, our Founder and CEO, provides some expert witness services in several of the areas listed.
 She is currently the only expert in our network who is not a subcontractor.
-See FAQ 17 regarding pricing for expert services and FAQ 16 regarding expert availability.
+See FAQ 15 regarding expert availability and FAQ 16 regarding pricing for expert services.

 Our expert witness services are subject to availability.
 We are well-connected and proactive about expanding our network, but we don't have an unlimited number of experts.
 That said, we will never charge for services that we are unable to provide.
 Additionally, if we do not have an expert that you need in our network, or do not have an expert who will be available for your trial, we are happy to assist you in locating an expert outside of our network at no cost.
 Please reach out to inquire about expert witness availability.